Feet Per Nm To Fpm

 Q3: What if I don't have the speed in nm/min?

 If you don't have the speed in nm/min or a similar related unit, you cannot perform the complete conversion.
-The missing information makes the conversion impossible because it's impossible to bridge the gap between the nanometer scale and the minute timescale without knowing the rate of the process.
+Here's the thing — the missing information makes the conversion impossible because it's impossible to bridge the gap between the nanometer scale and the minute timescale without knowing the rate of the process.
 The context and additional data are necessary.

 Q4: Are there any online calculators for this conversion?